tomas-abrahamsson/eterminfo/README.md

   > eterminfo:tigetstr('$terminfo_names').
   ["vt100","vt100-am","DEC VT100 (w/advanced video)"]

-  %% Capability string can have padding---delays in milliseconds---at some places.
+  %% Capability string can have padding---ie delays (in milliseconds)---at some places.
-  %% If the padding may be proportional to the number of lines.
+  %% The padding may also be proportional to the number of lines.
   %% See terminfo(5) for more info.
+  %% See eterminof:tputs/1,2 for outputting a string with paddings.
   > eterminfo:tparm(cursor_address, 10, 10).
   [27,91,49,49,59,49,49,72,
    {pad,#{delay => 5,mandatory => false,proportional => false}}]

   %% Reading all installed capabilities as a map.
-  %% For each parametersized capability, the string representatino is also
+  %% For each parametersized capability, the string representation is also
   %% present in the '$str_literals' map
   > eterminfo:get_installed_terminfo().
   #{key_right => "\eOC",